Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 Determining Whether or Not a Disability Exists

-In order to qualify for Supplement Security Income payments, you must be found to be disabled by the SSA.
+In order to qualify for SSI benefits, you must be found to be disabled by the SSA.
 The SSA publishes a “Blue Book” of medical listings detailing the criteria required to qualify for disability benefits as a result of a disabling condition.
-If your disability meets one of these published medical listings and the criteria set forth in that listing, you will likely qualify for SSI disability benefits.
+If your disability meets one of these published medical listings and the criteria set forth in that listing, you will likely qualify for SSI benefits.
 If, however, your condition is not included in the SSA's Blue Book you will need to prove that your condition meets the criteria of one of these listings or that it results in a complete inability to work due to the limitations placed on you.

 If You Are Not Disabled

 If you are not disabled, you may still qualify for SSI payments.
 Individuals who are over the age of 65 may also qualify for Supplemental Security Income benefits if their income and assets are below the threshold set forth by the SSA.

 Income and Asset Limits